2. Medicare Basics Review.

 Even if you have a paper copy, much easier

-sections in the book.
-Use Adobe Reader's search feature to find specific words or phrases (Ctrl-F; Command-F on a Mac.)
-Download the
+to use "Medicare & You" if you download the current file and use Adobe Reader's search feature to find specific words or phrases (Ctrl-F; Command-F on a Mac.)
+Download the book here:

 - Pages 10 through 12 explain Original